spikehq/docs.spike.sh/status-pages/manage-your-subscribers.md

 ## How to subscribe?
 Users and visitors to your status page can subscribe by entering their email or using RSS/Atom feed.

-### Email Subscription
-Email susbcribers is commonly used and once subscriberd they will not receive a confirmation email.
-The subscribe button is visible on both public and private status pages.&#x20;

-{% hint style="info" %}
-Email subscribers for private status page must have a Spike account
-{% endhint %}

-### RSS Subscription
-Users can now subscribe to your status page via RSS or Atom feed.
-This allows for more flexible integration with various platforms and tools.
-Private status page feed urls comes with a unique token.

-**RSS for Slack and Microsoft Teams**: Extend your status updates to Slack or Microsoft Teams channels by using RSS feeds, keeping your team informed directly within their preferred communication tools.
-**Automate with RSS**: Use RSS feeds to automate status updates across different systems, ensuring your users are always in the loop without manual intervention.

 {% tabs %}
 {% tab title="Email" %}
 <figure><img src="../.gitbook/assets/subscriber option email.png" alt=""><figcaption></figcaption></figure>